baymotion/smax/README.md

         def call(self, cb, *args):
             ...
         # Add a callback which will be queued after the
         # given number of seconds have elapsed.
+Seconds
+        # is a floating point value.
 Returns
         # a handle which will be passed to cancel_after.
         def after_s(self, seconds, callback, *args):
             ...
         # Same as after_s except that the time
-        # is specified in milliseconds.
+        # is specified in milliseconds as a floating
+        # point value (ms=.1 means wait for 100 microseconds).
         def after_ms(self, ms, callback, *args):
             ...
         # Given a handle returned by after_s or